Evaluating Language Models for Generating and Judging Programming Feedback: Related Work

-The majority of existing work on language models for programming feedback in the computing education research context has focused on utilizing proprietary models (mainly from OpenAI), while the use of open-source models has received only little attention.
-Calls for increasing use of open-source models have been voiced~\cite{yan2023practical}, already due to potential privacy issues related to sharing student data with language model providers.
-Work on utilizing open-source models for the task is also starting to emerge, where one of the research aspects has been contrasting the performance of open-source models to the proprietary ones; researchers have already observed that open-source models are on par with models such as GPT-3.5-Turbo for programming feedback~\cite{koutcheme_2024_open}.
+Most existing work on language models for programming feedback in the computing education research context has focused on utilizing proprietary models (mainly from OpenAI).
+In contrast, the use of open-source models has received only little attention.
+Calls for increasing the use of open-source models have been voiced~\cite{yan2023practical}, already due to potential privacy issues related to sharing student data with language model providers.
+Work on utilizing open-source models for the task is also starting to emerge \cite{kotalwar2024hintsinbrowserbenchmarkinglanguagemodels,hicke2023aita,liu_2024_can}, where one of the research aspects has been contrasting the performance of open-source models to the proprietary ones; researchers have already observed that open-source models are on par with models such as GPT-3.5-Turbo for programming feedback~\cite{koutcheme_2024_open}.

 In our work, our first research question re-investigates how various language models, including open-source ones, perform in explaining issues in student programs and providing fixes, complementing prior studies.